openUC2/UC2-GIT/TheBOX/SimpleBOX/BUILD_ME/Readme.md

 ### Inserts

-Link - name of part             |  Amount |  Comment
+Name of part - Link to STL file            |  Amount |  Comment :-------------------------:|:-------------------------:|:-------------------------:
-:-------------------------:|:-------------------------:|:-------------------------:
 [(05) Z-Stage Focusing Insert](./STL/05_20_focus_inlet_triangle_spiral_v6.stl)  |  1 piece  | Rotate the part in your slicer before printing.
 Always print it laying on the flat side.
 [(06) Z-Stage Coupling Screw M4](./STL/06_30_Coupling_Screw_28BYJ_M4.stl) |  1 piece   | This couples the gear to the screw, which moves the objective.